EPFL-GC/gc-project-base-2022/README.md

 # Python Dependencies

+If you are using an M1 Mac, please comment the line containing "-igl" in your `environment.yml` file.

 To get started, create the `make_it_stand` conda environment using the `environment.yml` file:
 ```
 conda env create -f environment.yml